Ayush-3012/box-office/README.md

 I have honed my abilities in various programming languages, including C++, JavaScript, Python, and Web tech.
 Additionally, I have explored exciting fields such as Machine Learning and Data Science, further enhancing my technical expertise.

-With a commendable 8.8 CGPA, I am now actively seeking opportunities for internships and jobs where I can apply my knowledge and passion for programming.
-My goal is to secure a challenging position that allows me to leverage my diverse skill set and contribute to meaningful projects.
+With a commendable 8.8 CGPA, I am now actively seeking internships and jobs where I can apply my knowledge and passion for programming.
+I aim to secure a challenging position that allows me to leverage my diverse skill set and contribute to meaningful projects.

 As a lifelong learner, I am committed to continuous growth and staying at the forefront of the ever-evolving tech industry.
-I believe that embracing new challenges and learning emerging technologies will empower me to thrive in any future endeavors.
+Embracing new challenges and learning emerging technologies will empower me to thrive in any future endeavors.
 ## 🔗 Links
 [![portfolio](https://img.shields.io/badge/my_portfolio-000?style=for-the-badge&logo=ko-fi&logoColor=white)](https://portfolio-ayush-3012.vercel.app/)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ayush-kumar-6137651b4/)

 ## 🛠 Skills
-C++, JavaScript, Python, HTML, CSS, MongoDb, ExpressJs, ReactJs, NodeJs, Git, Github, Machine Learning, Data Analytics, SQL, Numpy, Pandas, Matplotlib, Scikit Learn.
+C++, JavaScript, Python, HTML, CSS, MongoDB, ExpressJs, ReactJs, NodeJs, Git, Github, Machine Learning, Data Analytics, SQL, Numpy, Pandas, Matplotlib, Scikit Learn.